raul-sauco/weather-layer-task/README.md

 To deploy, run `docker compose up -d` from the root of the project and then point your browser to `http://localhost:8080`.
 If you are already using that port, update it inside _docker-compose.yml_.

+## TODO

+Make units, location and other parameters adjustable.

+Add tests, remove secrets from VCS, remove the video and leave the layer by itself.

 [1]: https://api.openweathermap.org/data/2.5/weather
 [2]: https://github.com/h5bp/html5-boilerplate